anon-blue/anon.blue/README.txt

-stand it like what the actual fuck she keeps blowing meo ff and honestly i dont have to stand for that. its totally unfair and uncool. like i understand that yo u mom is in town but like, dont commit to skyping them!!! stop committing to it when yyyyyyyyyyyyydo it gaa      do it again fore plauy em em deep dark fantasy sdlfijsdlfijsdlfij ass we can fuck ukkkknge the boss of this gy,yyyyyyyyyyyyyyyy yyyyyyyyyyyyyyyyyyijjhuhhhhwhhjwyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyy yyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyejinfengshishabiyyyyyyyy yyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyye jing feng shi sha biyyyyyyyyyy
+stand it like what the actual fuck she keeps blowing meo ff and honestly i dont have to stand for that. its totally unfair and uncool. like i understand that yo u mom is in town but like, dont commit to skyping them!!! stop committing to it when yyyyyyyyyyyywdwdwdwdwdfuvkawpidfmapwmpdfmwp#incldeowkdopakwodaokdpoapdokaod kawopdkopakdopakwpokss we can fuck ukkkknge the boss of this gy,yyyyyyyyyyyyyyyy yyyyyyyyyyyyyyyyyyijjhuhhhhwhhjwyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyy yyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyejinfengshishabiyyyyyyyy yyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyye jing feng shi sha biyyyyyyyyyy